Kirumi1019/MRT-Travel-Platform/README.md

 2. enter `yarn migrate` to connect to DB and migrate the table
 3. enter `yarn dev` to start the project

-- To view the database, enter 'yarn studio' and select v5.drizzle.studio.
+- To view the database, enter 'yarn studio', click on the url in the terminal, and do NOT update.
+Click on Open Drizzle Studio with pre drizzle-kit@0.21.1 support

 - Note: It is recommended "not" to upgrade drizzle-kit to v0.21.
 - Note: drizzle-kit should be kept in version 0.20.18.
 - Note: v5.drizzle.studio

-# Able to add MRT Station Manually

-After signing in, add "/Create_MRT_Stations" at the end of the url.
-So it will look like this "http://localhost:3000/main/Create_MRT_Stations"

 # Resource:
 UI Design: